For a project manager, a bad week might go something like this:

 - Project Integration Management

-Project integration management includes the processes required to ensure that effective coordination occurs within and between project’s many components, including personnel.
-Major elements of project management effort that require integration includes following processes:
+Project integration management includes the processes required to ensure that effective coordination occurs within and between the project’s many components, including personnel.
+Major elements of project management effort that require integration include the following processes:

 - Monitoring of progress as the project plan is executed